What is the right boiler pressure?

-If the boiler loses pressure or if the pressure is too high this may cause your boiler to shut down or ‘lockout’.
+If the boiler pressure is too high this may cause your boiler to shut down or ‘lockout’.

-But, what is the right amount of water pressure for your boiler?
+But, what is the right amount of pressure for your boiler?

 We’ve answered the top FAQs to help you understand what pressure your boiler should be at and what to do if it gets too high or falls too low.

 - How to check the boiler pressure

 - What the boiler pressure should be when the heating is on and off